Mathieu-Robitaille/junk/python/PyDoom/README.md

 Normally a ticket would get filled with information detailing each commit, but building an externally viewable system for one project would be cumbersome

+Code is being commented as it becomes more permanent.
+I've recently finished the render manager, There are a ton of helper functions that need to be refactored and commented in that file to allow it to be actually human readable.

 Future TODOs will reside here if they're more than a 5 minute fix General game plan will reside here as well.